mainmatter/gerust/blueprint/db/README.md

 ## Reading and writing data

-Instead of using an ORM, that would introduce additional complexity, Pacesetter uses individual functions for reading and writing data from and to the database, e.g.:
+Instead of using an ORM, that would introduce additional complexity, Gerust uses individual functions for reading and writing data from and to the database, e.g.:

 ```rs
 pub async fn load(